White-Basilisk: A Hybrid Model for Code Vulnerability Detection: Introduction

 Our contributions can be summarized as follows:

-\begin{enumerate} \item \textbf{Novel Hybrid Architecture:} We propose a resource-efficient model integrating Mamba layers for local pattern recognition, linear-complexity attention for global context modeling, and conditional computation through Mixture of Experts, enabling effective vulnerability detection with just 200M parameters. \item \textbf{Extended Context Processing:} White-Basilisk analyses sequences up to 128,000 tokens during inference—over 8× longer than typical transformer models—enabling comprehensive analysis of entire codebases on a single GPU and detection of vulnerabilities spanning multiple functions or files. \item \textbf{State-of-the-Art Performance:} Through rigorous evaluation across five established benchmarks (PRIMEVUL \cite{ding2024vulnerability}, BigVul \cite{fan2020ac}, Draper \cite{russell2018automated}, REVEAL \cite{chakraborty2021deep}, and VulDeepecker \cite{li2018vuldeepecker}), we demonstrate that White-Basilisk outperforms models up to 35× larger, particularly on realistic, imbalanced datasets representative of real-world code security scenarios. \item \textbf{Environmental and Computational Efficiency:} We provide a detailed analysis of White-Basilisk's carbon footprint and computational requirements, demonstrating up to 99.9\% reduction in emissions compared to larger models while maintaining superior performance—establishing a new efficiency frontier for secure, sustainable AI systems. \end{enumerate}
+\begin{enumerate} \item \textbf{Novel Hybrid Architecture:} We propose a resource-efficient model integrating Mamba layers for local pattern recognition, linear-scaling attention for global context modeling, and conditional computation through Mixture of Experts, enabling effective vulnerability detection with just 200M parameters. \item \textbf{Efficient Context Processing:} White-Basilisk is capable of processing extremely long sequences.
+It achieves this with a 24-fold reduction in memory consumption when compared to the quadratic attention mechanisms common in standard transformer architectures. \item \textbf{State-of-the-Art Performance:} Through rigorous evaluation across five established benchmarks (PRIMEVUL \cite{ding2024vulnerability}, BigVul \cite{fan2020ac}, Draper \cite{russell2018automated}, REVEAL \cite{chakraborty2021deep}, and VulDeepecker \cite{li2018vuldeepecker}), we demonstrate that White-Basilisk outperforms models up to 35× larger, particularly on realistic, imbalanced datasets representative of real-world code security scenarios. \end{enumerate}

 Beyond the immediate applications in software security, our work presents broader implications for the field of AI.
 By demonstrating that a carefully designed domain-specific architecture can outperform general-purpose scaled models, we challenge the notion that parameter count is the primary determinant of model capability.
 White-Basilisk serves as evidence that the path toward more capable AI systems may lie not only in scaling existing architectures but also in rethinking fundamental design choices for specific high-value applications.
-In the following sections, we detail White-Basilisk's architecture, training methodology, and comprehensive evaluation across multiple vulnerability detection benchmarks.